michaelerule/webgpgpu/games/writeup/20200903_blog_writeup.md

 ## Box Drawing Characters + Marching Squares = Marching Boxes

-(I'm sure this has been solved before under different names, but I noticed it wasn't on Wikipedia so I thought I'd write a short note)
+(I'm sure this has been solved before under different names, but it wasn't on Wikipedia so here's short note)

 Sebastian Blomfield's ["Lord of the Manor" game](https://www.lordofthemanor.io/) inspired me to explore retro-game engine coding.
 I'm experimenting in WebGl in the browser.
 So far, I've got a basic tile-shader that renders [tiled 2D game environments](https://en.wikipedia.org/wiki/Tile-based_video_game) (e.g. [game of life](https://michaelerule.github.io/webgpgpu/games/lesson_11_game_of_life.html), [forest fire simulation](https://michaelerule.github.io/webgpgpu/games/lesson_13_forest_fire.html)).
 What if I want to draw adjacent tiles of e.g. walls as continuous?